christheyounger/rest-hierarchical/README.md

 the specification for this challenge.

 Another limitation is of course the length of the path field.
 As IDs get larger the possible depth of the hierarchy is reduced.
+The realistic maximum depth of unencoded IDs is around 10, varying with the length of the IDs.

-If this is too limiting, I'd suggest either using one of the other two solutions (Nested Set or Closure Table) or encoding the IDs for storage, to limit their length.
+Encoding the IDs as base 32 increases the possible depth to around 50.
+If this is too limiting, I'd suggest either using one of the other two solutions (Nested Set or Closure Table).

 #### How I've implemented it